Peace Lutheran Church

 - For the safety of our staff, the Church Office is closed to visitors.
 Please call (314)892-5610 to speak with a staff member.

-- All-other gatherings and meetings at church are on hold until April 3rd, subject to extension.
+- All-other gatherings and meetings at church are on hold until further notice.

 If you choose to stay home, your continued financial offerings may be mailed in or dropped by the church at your convenience.